hretheum/hretheum.com/docs/aui/aui-roadmap.md

 - SSR for above-the-fold personalization (hero, headline, CTA, module order) to avoid flicker; CSR for in-session micro-adaptations (tooltips on hesitation, suggested queries, progressive disclosure).
 - Unified telemetry (including RAG): brand and campaign metadata emitted consistently for cohort analytics.
 - Privacy, SEO, security and performance guardrails baked in from day one.
+- Campaign-first MDX support: when a brand has an active MDX campaign, we render campaign content with reusable components; otherwise we fall back to industry-first generic content using the same components and industry theme tokens.
+- Runtime industry resolution on brand routes: deterministic JSON mapping → DB mapping → LLM classifier (constrained) with debug endpoint and autopromotion guardrails.

 ## 2) Objectives & Non-goals
 - Objectives